gnina/models/data/CrossDocked2020/README.md

 # This directory contains instruction to download the raw data for the CrossDocked2020 set

  * CrossDocked2020_v1.2_types.tar.gz - Compressed directory containing all of the types files used to train models
  * CrossDocked2020_v1.2.tgz          - Compressed directory containing all of the raw data.
+It is 756GB when uncompressed.
  * crossdock2020_1.2_lig.molcache2   - molcache formatted version of the Ligand training data.
 Compatible with https://github.com/gnina/libmolgrid
  * crossdock2020_1.2_rec.molcache2   - molcache formatted version of the Receptor training data.
 Compatible with https://github.com/gnina/libmolgrid